“Who is this King of glory? The LORD of hosts, he is the King of glory. Selah.” (Psalm 24:10)

-In the days of His flesh, His glory was veiled, however, except in His life and words of grace and truth, and in His mighty works.
-He “made Himself of no reputation, and took upon Him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, He humbled Himself, and became obedient unto death, even the death of the cross” (Philippians 2:7-8).
+In the days of His flesh, His glory was veiled, however, except in His life, words of grace and truth, and mighty works.
+He “made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross” (Philippians 2:7-8).

 Finally, His glory seemed to be gone forever as He lay in a borrowed tomb.
-But then “God...raised Him up from the dead, and gave Him glory; that your faith and hope might be in God" (I Peter 1:21).
+But then “God...raised him up from the dead, and gave him glory; that your faith and hope might be in God” (1 Peter 1:21).

 He is now “the Lord of glory” (James 2:1), who, being the very “brightness of [God’s] glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high” (Hebrews 1:3).

 As He ascended back to heaven, all His hosts of angels welcomed their Lord of hosts with a mighty anthem of praise: “Lift up your heads, O ye gates; even lift them up, ye everlasting doors; and the King of glory shall come in.
 Who is this King of glory?
 The LORD of hosts, he is the King of glory” (Psalm 24:9-10).
 HMM